signl4/docs/integrations/twilio-segment/segment.md

 ---
-title: Segment
+title: Twilio Segment
 parent: Integrations
 ---

-# SIGNL4 Integration with Segment
+# SIGNL4 Integration with Twilio Segment

-The integration of Segment and SIGNL4 is done either using a Webhook destination or using a dedicated destination function.
+The integration of Twilio Segment and SIGNL4 is done either using a Webhook destination or using a dedicated destination function.
 In our example we send an customer information from a Python script and then send an alert to our SIGNL4 team.

 ![segment-connections](segment-connections.png)